openforcefield/qca-dataset-submission/STANDARDS.md

 STANDARDS version: 3 (adopted 2020.12.11)

-We distinguish between standards for the datasets (i.e. the actual data), and the standards for training/fitting and benchmarking force fields.
+We distinguish between standards for the datasets (i.e. the actual data), and the standards for training/fitting and benchmarking/testing force fields.

 # Dataset Standards